Kvan0005/Master-Thesis/thesis-paper/thesis.typ

 The Laser beam possess the same color as the source.
 It exist continuously unless a agent of the same color occupies a cell that located in a position that is inbetween the laser source and the current cell.
 When this happens the laser beam will be removed and the cell will become an empty cell.
 After being removed, the laser beam will only be reactivated when the agent step aside.

 A agent that is not of the same color as the laser beam can still occupy the same cell as the laser beam, but it will be killed and removed from the environment.
+#grid(
+  columns: (auto, auto),
+  column-gutter: 1em,
+  figure(
+    image("images/red_font_laser.png"),
+    caption: "Red laser beam with red agent standing in front" ), figure(
+    image("images/red_in_laser.png"),
+    caption: "Red agent in the path of the laser beam" )
+)
 ==== Laser Source
 The laser source is not crossable, not occupiable, and does not interact with agents.
 It has a color and direction in which every empty cell becomes a laser beam and propagates until it hits a wall or a agent of the same color.

 The propagation of the laser beam is continuous and is reapplied to every empty cell in the direction of the laser source instantaneously.

+#figure(
+  image("images/laser_orientation.png"),
+  caption: "all Laser source orientation in the LLE with different colors" )<laser_orientation>
 ==== Exit Point
 The exit point is a special cell that validates the completion of the task for each agent.
 The game ends when all agents either reach their exit points or are removed from the environment.

 When agent reaches its exit point, it is considered successful and will not be able to do other action than "Wait".
 ==== Agent
 An agent is a dynamic entity that can move from one cell to another within the environment by executing actions.
 Agents can only occupy certain types of cells.
-The objective of the agent is to collaborate with teammates to attain its corresponding exit point.
+The objective of the agent is to collaborate with teammates to attain a exit point, each agent has a unique color #ref(<agents>)
+#figure(
+  image("images/agents.png"),
+  caption: "Agents in the LLE environment, each with a unique color" )<agents>
 === Actions And Transitions
 In LLE, agents can perform the following actions:
 - Move Up